Lake Wisconsin AVA: Topography

-The petitioner states that the vineyards are located at an elevation of 800 to 900 ft along south and southwest facing slopes of 10-40 percent gradient.
+The petitioner states that the vineyards are located at an elevation of 800 to 900 ft along south and southwest facing slopes of 10–40 percent gradient.
 According to the petitioner, this combination of elevation, aspect, and relief contributes to the well-drained quality of the vineyard soils, the free circulation of air in summer and winter, and the locally longer growing season.
 Outside the area to the north and west, higher elevations of 900 to 1200 ft increase the risk of wind damage to grapevines, or the soils become too shallow for successful grape cultivation where bedrock is nearer the surface or exposed.
 The petitioner states that, outside the area to the east, elevations between 720 ft, the Wisconsin River level, and 800 ft are generally less well drained or are saturated during periods of rainfall or snow melt.

 Climate

 The petitioner states that the Lake Wisconsin viticultural area benefits from the micro-climate effects of the lower Wisconsin River valley.
 The river moderates winter temperatures in the area several degrees higher than areas north and west of the river or further south.
 Air circulation within the river valley helps prevent cold air accumulation and frost pockets from forming in the vineyards.
 In summer, the river valley and limestone bluffs along the river's edge serve to channel air currents and increase localized air circulation, protecting the vineyards from mildew and rot in hot, humid weather.
 The petitioner states that the viticultural area has a mean precipitation of 29 in, 1 in less than the average rainfall in the area north and east, 3 in less than the average rainfall in the area to the west, and 2 in less than the state average.
 The petitioner describes the viticultural area as an "island" of locally below-average rainfall and drier soils conducive to the grapevines concentrating their vigor in ripening fruit.
-According to the petitioner, the viticultural area has a growing season of 140-160 days, ten to twenty days longer than across the river to the west and to the north.
+According to the petitioner, the viticultural area has a growing season of 140–160 days, ten to twenty days longer than across the river to the west and to the north.
 The additional frost-free period allows the grapes to reach maturity before the onset of winter cold.
+The USDA plant hardiness zone is 5a to 5b.